 Sonoma's backroads are perfect for a bike ride — or a drive in the car.

-Sonoma Valley Bike Tours offers a guided, pedal-powered guided tour of the Sonoma area — or opt for their self-guided option that includes a box lunch from a well-known local restaurant.
+Sonoma Valley Bike Tours offers a guided, pedal-powered guided tour of the Sonoma area.
+You can also opt for their self-guided tour that includes a box lunch from a well-known local restaurant.

 A Few More Things to Do in Sonoma

 When you're driving toward Sonoma on Highway 120, it's hard to miss the upside-down fence and the oversized lawn chair outside Cornerstone Sonoma.
 Inside, you'll find a marketplace, boutique winery tasting rooms, artisanal foods, art-inspired gardens, and Sunset Magazine's Gardens + Outdoor Test Kitchen.

 Wildwood Farm in Kenwood (north of the town of Sonoma) is the place to go if you're looking for that special tree for your garden.
 They sell Japanese maple trees, dogwoods, dwarf Ginkgo Biloba, and other gorgeous garden specimens.
 If you think you're going to take one home as a souvenir, bring a vehicle large enough to carry it in.